 Intercepted by Alexa Martin

 Intercepted is the kind of sweet, fun romance that you want to curl up in bed and finish in one day.
 Or pack in your beach reads bag.
 It's the story of a love triangle playing out behind the scenes on an NFL team.
 Alexa Martin was recommended to me by Jasmine Guillory when I was looking for other modern romances written by women of color.
-Stoked to say, I'm a fan and anxiously awaiting Martin's next book also.
+The whole trilogy is a blast, so keep going with Fumbled and Blitzed when you're done with Intercepted.)